shivanijha1802/CHATBOT/README.md

 ```
 ChatBot: Hello!
 I am your friendly chatbot.
-ChatBot: Type 'help' to see what can I help you with.
+ Type 'help' to see what can I help you with.
 Type 'bye' anytime to exit.
 You: hello
 Bot: Hi there!
 How can I help you?
 You: joke